Microbiology (MIC) - Graduate Courses

 Research: Master's Thesis

 Independent research in microbiology on a problem selected for a thesis under the direction of an assigned faculty major adviser.
 For students following Plan A. Repeatable for credit - maximum 15; maximum six applicable to degree.
+Consent of instructor.
 Offered Fall, Winter, Spring, Summer.